arcayi/Deep-Live-Cam/README.md

 ## How do I install it?
+### I strongly recommend you check out [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) as iRoopDeepFaceCam was based on thier original work.
+Checkout their [issues](https://github.com/hacksider/Deep-Live-Cam/issues) page as they will more then likely have the solution for you

 ### Basic: It is more likely to work on your computer but it will also be very slow.
 You can follow instructions for the basic install (This usually runs via **CPU**)
 #### 1.Setup your platform